-In the logbook, a parent can track the severity of the stuttering, using, for example, the 8 point scale of Yairi & Ambrose (Yairi & Ambrose, 1999) or the 10 point scale used in the Lidcombe Programme (Onslow et al., 2020).
-In some cases, parents start out with a daily score, but later using a typical score for the entire past week (possibly together with the week's worst score) will suffice.
-Parents who are excessively focused on their child's disfluent speech may be asked to write down every day five fluent sentences spoken by the child.
-In virtually every case, the parents will discover that, most of the time, their child actually speaks more fluently than they thought.
+In the logbook, a parent can track the severity and the burden of the stuttering, using, for example, the 8-point scale of Yairi & Ambrose (Yairi & Ambrose, 1999) or the 10-point scale used in the Lidcombe Programme (Onslow et al., 2020).
+In some cases, parents start out with a daily score, but later using a typical score for the entire past week (possibly together with the week's highest score) will suffice.
+Parents who are excessively focused on their child's stuttering may be asked to write down every day five instances of easy communication (with or without stutters) of the child.
+In this way, the focus can be shifted away from the stuttering behaviour and directed instead at easy communication.
+In virtually every case, the parents will discover that, most of the time, their child's stutter impacts less on the communication than they thought.

-RESTART-DCM treatment
+RESTART-DCM therapy